pixelbreaker/sphynx-split-ergo/README.md

 # Sphynx keyboard

 Sphynx is a parametric split ergonomic keyboard with columnar stagger and splay.
 It is fully configurable to adjust the shape to fit your hands.
-Cirque trackpads and encoders can also be added.
+Cirque trackpads and rotary encoders can also be added in place of the outer thumb key.

 ![Right side render](./img/right.png)